JamesCXH/Construction-site-registration/README.md

 # Construction-site-registration

+created as a low-cost system for rural construction sites in China

 repo includes essential functions needed for system

 a mock database in the form of a csv is used, but please integrate with database architecture of choice